KoomeMartin/Mathlearn-Chatbot/README.md

 ## Acknowledgements

 I would like to thank my mentor Engineer Uzordinma Nwokeaka for the continous guidance throughout this project and the KaggleX community for an opportunity of self and career development.
-Special thanks to the organizers of the fellowship program for such an exposure in generative AI and providing computing resources to that made this project a reality.
+Special thanks to the organizers of the fellowship program for such an exposure in generative AI and providing computing resources that made this project a reality.